2021 Climate Goals

 16. Write to your state MP about climate change and what you’d like to see happen in your state.

-Many opportunities come up throughout the year to write a submission and make a difference for the climate.
-Check out this list of current national and state/territory specific public consultations on the Environmental Defenders Office (EDO) website.
-A number of major environmental organisation like Wilderness Society, Australian Conservation Society and EDO will keep you posted and provide toolkits for important submissions, so be sure to sign up to one of their email lists.
-Also, sign up to an email list for a major environmental group in your state/territory (eg. Act On Climate for Victoria or Nature NSW).
+Many opportunities come up throughout the year to have your say.
+Check out this list of current public consultations on the Environmental Defenders Office (EDO) website.
+A number of major environmental organisations like Wilderness Society and Australian Conservation Society will keep you posted and provide toolkits for important submissions, so be sure to sign up to one of their email lists to stay in the loop.
+Likewise, be sure to sign up to an email list for a major environmental group in your state/territory (eg. Friends of the earth in Victoria or Nature NSW).

 18. Have more conversations with the people in your life about the climate crisis and climate action.

-Check out this guide by the Climate Council for some tips and tricks on how to have effective climate conversations with friends and family.
-If you'd like to host a Climate Conversation in your home or virtually with 8-12 of your friends of family, Climate for Change can send a trained facilitator - find more information here.
+Check out these guides by the Climate Council for some tips and tricks on how to have effective climate conversations.
+If you'd like to host a Climate Conversation in your home (or virtually) with 8-12 of your friends of family, Climate for Change can send a trained facilitator - find more information here.

-Can influence your company, organisation or institution to conserve energy, buy or install green electricity, divest, reduce employee transport, reduce and better manage waste, or buy more sustainable products?
-Can you be a role-model to those around you where you work or study?
-Can you provide feedback to your company, organisation or institution?
+Why not influence your company, organisation or institution to conserve energy, buy or install green electricity, divest, reduce employee transport, reduce and better manage waste, or buy more sustainable products?
+Be a role-model to those around you where you work or study and provide feedback to your company, organisation or institution.

 To find a more sustainable company look for objective rankings, relevant certifications, awards, praise or criticisms.
-Investigate criteria like: use of renewable energy, carbon-neutrality (or net-zero goals), materials used, or other environmental commitments.
-Are they a B Corp or a not-for-profit?
+Investigate criteria like: use of renewable energy, carbon-neutrality and other climate and emissions targets, materials used, or other environmental commitments.
+Check if they are they a B Corp or a not-for-profit.

 To compare ethics (including environmental) of a wide range of products including food check out the Shop Ethical Guide.
 See which major Australian companies are leading and lagging with renewable energy on Greenpeace's Reenergize rankings.
 View Market Force's ranking table to see if your general insurance or health insurance funds fossil fuels.